-Located on an island outside of Waterford City, Waterford Castle hotel is absolutely stunning. enchanting year-round.
+Located on an island outside of Waterford City, the Waterford Castle hotel is absolutely stunning. enchanting year-round.
 Steeped in Irish history, the site of Waterford Castle settled from ancient times, was the ancestral home of the Fitzgerald Family for 800 years this enchanting Island surrounded by the River Suir.

 In 2015 the hotel changed ownership and has undergone an extensive renovation and restoration.
 The new owners have restored the 16th century Castle, redecorated the 45 self-catering lodges and the King’s Channel clubhouse.
 They are currently putting a luxurious spa into place which should be open soon.

 Activities include Falconry and a hawk walk.
 The Falconer introduces you to the 5000-year-old history of hawks and falcons.
 You will learn how to fly the hawk and have plenty of time for selfies.
 You may also get to meet the Estate owls and learn all about them.
 For a 60-minute Hawk Walk the cost is 1 person €80 or for 2 people €60 each.